 Can I bring groups?

 Absolutely!
 You are welcome to bring groups, but you absolutely, positively MUST make a reservation for groups of 10 or more, and payment in full is required at least one week prior to your group tasting.
 All reservations are subject to availability.
 All Group Tastings cost $35/person and include dedicated space, staff, and one bottle of wine per guest to enjoy after their tasting, whether at the winery or at home with friends!
-Reservations are available on weekends at 11:00am and 1:00pm.
-These spots fill up fast, especially in the Fall, so we recommend booking several weeks in advance.
+Reservations are available on the hour, ending at 4:00pm.
+These spots fill up fast, especially in the Summer and Fall, so we recommend booking several weeks in advance.

 Why does it cost more to bring a group?

 Because we hold a space for you and provide dedicated staff for your group.
 A bottle of wine per guest is also included in the cost (not to include Single Vineyard Blends, Commonwealth Collection, and D9).

 Can I bring my dog to the winery?

-Well behaved dogs are allowed on the grounds and must be on a leash (which is attached to its human) and attended by its owner at all times.
+Well behaved dogs are welcome on the grounds and must be on a leash (which is attached to its human) and attended by its owner at all times.
 However, dogs are not allowed inside the Tasting Room or at concerts due to the large volume of guests.

 Can I bring my kids to the winery?

 Well behaved kids are welcome on the grounds and must be CLOSELY attended by parents at all times.
 All other children will be given an espresso and a free puppy before you take them home.
 We do not have a playground or activities available for children, so please consider bringing quiet activities to keep them entertained.
 The Tasting Room and Summer Concerts often get extremely crowded, so for your children’s safety and the enjoyment of other paying customers, please keep your children close to you at all times.
 See next question.